3LucasZ/blockie.io/README.md

-# flutter_flame_experiment
+# Blockie.io

-Creating a simple game with flutter and flame engine
+Very simple multiplayer game where you fight others just for fun.
+Inspired by moomoo.io